Fix common PC problems

 System failure

 Can't get your PC to start up or shut down?
 Is Windows stalling out, randomly turning your computer off, or rebooting without warning?
-Follow these step-by-step instructions to restore system health.
+Follow these step-by-step instructions to restore system health.- Confirm that your PC is plugged into an electrical outlet and receiving power.
+If so, reboot and see whether the problem persists.

 Try restoring your system.